-The positioning, structure and responsibilities of the compliance function may vary dramatically from one organisation to another and are usually determined by organisation's size, business model, risk profile and culture.
-Regulators and prosecutors acknowledge that different structures can support an effective programme structural considerations are likely to be centred around whether the compliance function (or the compliance officer) will have an independent or semi-autonomous status:
+The positioning, structure and responsibilities of the compliance function may vary dramatically from one organization to another and are usually determined by organization's size, business model, risk profile and culture.
+Regulators and prosecutors acknowledge that different structures can support an effective program.

-That said, organisations are expected to provide reasons for the structural choices they make.
-The structures may be centralised or decentralised, functional (i.e. focusing on a specific risk area), attached to a business unit (usually legal), or entirely independent.
+That said, organizations are expected to provide reasons for the structural choices they make.
+The structures may be centralized or decentralized, functional (i.e. focusing on a specific risk area), attached to a business unit (usually legal), or entirely independent.